mrwizardwizard/GNU-Linux-Configuration/etc/default/README.md

 Add skew_tick=1 to grubs CMDLINE options for jitter sensitive workloads (better latency) (CONFIG_MAXSMP must be enabled in the kernel config).

-Tune rcutree.rcu_fanout_leaf between 2-64 to the amount of CPUs you have (2 for 2 cores, etc)
+Tune rcutree.rcu_fanout_leaf between 2-64 to the amount of CPUs you have (2 for 2 cores, etc).